felipe-alvarezv/telegram-discord-application/README.md

 <b>Recently Added:<b><br>
 - Addition of multiple Discord webhooks to send messages to more than one channel.
+- Creation of all '.json' files after first execution.

 <b>Coming Features:</b><br>
-- Creation of all '.json' files after first execution.
+- Check to see if Telegram client successfully connected or exit session.

 <b>Bugs/Issues</b><br>
 If any issues are found it would be appreciated if they are reported, thank you.<br>